mozilla/vaani.server/README.md

  - Receive the client's PCM audio via that connection (till the "EOS" message is sent)
  - Use the Kaldi STT server to translate that audio data into text (in the above case this will be "add milk to my shopping list.")
  - Parse that sentence to extract the product name (in this case "milk") and build an answer from it ("Added milk to your shopping list.")
+ - Add the product (in this case "milk") to the Evernote "Vaani Shopping List", which may need to be created.
  - Use the Watson TTS service to translate the answer text into speech audio data (Wave format)
  - Send a JSON status message back to the client (containing a status code, textual forms of command and response and a confidence level)
  - Send the answer audio data back to the client